teher0094/osTicket-Exploration/README.md

 # osTicket-Exploration

 ## Project Overview
-In this project, I designed and managed an osTicket system for a simulated company, Americorp, to closely mirror a real-world IT support environment.
+In this project, I configured and managed a ticketing system for the simulated company, Americorp, to closely mirror a real-world IT support environment.
 The aim was to set up a structured ticketing system that efficiently categorizes and manages public inquiries and technical issues across various IT domains.
 Through this project, I wanted to gain more insight on the dynamics of a ticketing system, enhancing my skills in strategic planning, user role management, and effective communication within a client-service framework.

 ## Objectives